Duality and Reciprocity for Hypergeometric Series with Gamma Product Formula: Algorithmic Point of View

+The main orientation of the field has been toward searching for as many solutions as possible, but the converse orientation of confining solutions into as slim a region as possible or perhaps of proving the nonexistence of solutions other than those already known is equally important toward the ultimate goal of complete enumeration.
+With this in mind we close this article by posing an important problem.
 A solution to Problem $\rI$ or $\rII$ is said to be {\sl primitive} if it is a multiplication of no other solution.
-Since any solution is a multiplication of a primitive solution, the enumeration of all solutions boils down to that of primitive ones.
-As a milestone toward the complete enumeration we pose the following problem which is still very ambitious. \begin{problem} Are there infinitely many {\sl primitive} solutions in domain $\cD^-$ or only a finite number of them ?
+Since any solution is a multiplication of a primitive solution, the enumeration of all solutions boils down to that of primitive ones. \begin{problem} Are there infinitely many {\sl primitive} solutions in domain $\cD^-$ or only a finite number of them?
 Ask the same question for domain $\cE^{*-}$ or region $\cI^{*-}$ or anywhere else. \end{problem}

-We have no idea as to whether the cardinality of them is finite or infinite.
-As $r$ becomes larger, it is increasingly more difficult that the $r$ algebraic equations \eqref{eqn:V} have a root in common, but there is no logical reasoning that prohibits this miracle.
-Either answer is welcome as it contributes to the topic in one or the other orientation.
-Solving Problem \ref{prob:primitive} seems to require an amazingly new idea.
+As $r$ becomes larger, it is increasingly more difficult that the $r$ algebraic equations \eqref{eqn:V} admit a root in common, but there is no logical reasoning that prohibits this miracle.
+Solving Problem \ref{prob:primitive} is still very ambitious and seems to require a completely new and amazing idea.